CSC207-2022F-UofT/course-project-linkout/README.md

 ### Entities

 - The central entity is the account.
-Its childen are Admin and Profile, which in turn has children User, RegularUser, and VipUser.
+Its children are Admin and Profile, which in turn has children User, RegularUser, and VipUser.
+- Entity Review is an object representing a review a user writes to another user.

 ### Use cases / functionality